pachterlab/CGCCP_2023/Code/README.txt

-Modification of scVI-tools for bivariate negative binomial distribution.
+Modification of scVI-tools for bivariate data, allowing for mechanistic interpretation of inferred parameters.

-Download data with download_data.sh
-Set up requirements with requirements.txt
-Run experiments with run.sh
+BIVI/ includes scripts for biVI model.
+Notebooks/ includes data simulation, data preprocessing, model training, and analysis notebooks and scripts.
+It also includes a short Demo Google Colab notebook. analysis_scripts/ includes scripts with functions used in analysis notebooks.